qupath/qupath-weka-extension/README.md

 QuPath Weka Extension
 =====================

-The **QuPath Weka Extension** enables classifiers from the popular machine learning library [**Weka**](http://www.cs.waikato.ac.nz/ml/weka/) to be used from within [**QuPath**](http://qupath.github.io), and also facilitates the use export of QuPath data in a Weka-friendly format.
+The **QuPath Weka Extension** enables classifiers from the popular open source machine learning library [**Weka**](http://www.cs.waikato.ac.nz/ml/weka/) to be used from within [**QuPath**](http://qupath.github.io), and also facilitates the export of QuPath data in a Weka-friendly format.

-> The **QuPath Weka Extension** is **not** an 'official' piece of software by the developers of Weka, nor does it include or modify Weka in any way.
+> The **QuPath Weka Extension** is **not** an official piece of software by the developers of Weka, nor does it include or modify Weka in any way.
 Rather, it simply enables some of the useful features of Weka to be accessible from within QuPath's user interface.

 > Use of the QuPath Weka Extension requires Weka to be downloaded (and optionally installed) separately from http://www.cs.waikato.ac.nz/ml/weka/downloading.html